GatherSpot/prd/template/9-design.md

 ## Security Considerations

-To maintain the integrity of the data we need to concern ourselves with writing privileges.
+To maintain the integrity of the data we need to worry about writing privileges.
 At the moment our Firebase database does not discriminate between users and provides them all with the same writing privileges.
-The following are ideas on how to improve on our Cloud Firestorm’s rules framework.
+The following are ideas on how to improve our Cloud Firestorm’s rules framework.

-Many documents have no collision as far as writing is concerned meaning that only one user should write into a document.
+Many documents have no collision as far as writing is concerned, meaning that only one user should write into a document.

 **Unique write access**

-Chat messages should never be modified and are each stored in separate document.
+Chat messages should never be modified and are each stored in a separate document.
 Therefore the chat messages collection is purely additive in nature and only needs protection against overwriting existing files but no particular authentication check.

 **Single exclusive write access**